-I still recommend you seek a job in an agency or ad department where you can do good work and learn from other people who do,
+I still recommend you seek a job in an agency, ad department, or web developer where you can do good work and learn from other people who do,

 even if it's only an internship or a part-time job.
 You will learn and accomplish MUCH more at